ImATechnophile/angular-scheduler/README.md

 # AngularScheduler [Click here to see our app in action](https://imatechnophile.github.io/AngularScheduler/)

+  * AngularScheduler is to Schedule your life goals in a list of bucket.
+  * If you want to add the life goal to your backet list, our AngularScheduler provide a form in the same grid.
+Just fill what do you want to accomplish in your life?
+  * After accomplishing a goal among several life goals in a list of bucket.
+You can easily remove/delete that particular goal my simply clicking over.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 ## Development server